River Waveney: Course

-The source of the River Waveney is a ditch on the east side of the B1113 road between the villages of Redgrave, Suffolk and South Lopham, Norfolk.
-The ditch on the other side of the road is the source of the River Little Ouse which continues the county boundary and, via the Great Ouse, reaches the sea at King's Lynn.
+Redgrave and Lopham Fens, located between the villages of Redgrave, Suffolk and South Lopham, Norfolk is the largest area of spring-fed valley fen in lowland England.
+It covers an area of 432 acre and is a National nature reserve.
+The source of the River Waveney is a ditch on the east side of the B1113 road within the fens.
+The ditch on the other side of the road is the source of the River Little Ouse that continues the county boundary and, via the Great Ouse, reaches the sea at King's Lynn.
 It is thus claimed that during periods of heavy rainfall Norfolk can be considered to be an island.
-The explanation of this oddity is that the valley in which the rivers rise was formed not by these rivers, but by water spilling from the periglacial lake known as Lake Fenland.
+The explanation of this oddity is that the valley where the rivers rise was formed not by these rivers, but by water spilling from the periglacial lake known as Lake Fenland.
 This was a periglacial lake of the Devensian glacial period, fifteen or twenty thousand years ago.
 The ice sheet closed the natural drainage from the Vale of Pickering, the Humber and The Wash so that a lake of a complex shape formed in the Vale of Pickering, the Yorkshire Ouse valley, the lower Trent valley and the Fenland basin.
 This valley was its spillway into the southern North Sea basin, thence to the English Channel basin.

 The river rises close to the 82 ft contour, and flows in an easterly direction though the towns of Diss, Bungay and Beccles.
 From its source it forms the southern boundary of Bressingham and Roydon before it reaches Diss.
 At Scole it is crossed by the course of a Roman road, with the modern A140 bypass just to the east.
 There is a weir at Billingford and Billingford Windmill is situated a little to the north of the river.
 Beyond Billingford Bridge the River Dove, flowing northwards from Eye, joins on the southern bank, the Mid Suffolk Footpath crosses and the river drops below the 66 ft contour at another weir.
 It turns to the north-east to reach Brockdish and Needham before passing to the south of Harleston.
 There are several lakes on the south bank, the largest covering 100 acre, which were once Weybread Gravel Pits, but are now used for fishing.